virtuosoft-dev/hcpp-webdav/README.md

 This plugin will create a new domain for each HestiaCP user with the naming convention:

 ```
-webdav-&gt;username&lt;.domain.tld
+webdav-username.domain.tld
 ```

-Where &gt;username&lt is the username of the HestiaCP user account and domain.tld is the domain for the HestiaCP instance.
+Where `username` is the username of the HestiaCP user account and domain.tld is the domain for the HestiaCP instance.